Brainrotisreal/ElytraMaceSmasher/README.md

 ### The result:
-Your mace will perform a smash attack while you're in flight, but acts like you weren't.
+Your mace will perform a smash attack while you're in elytra flight.

 ### Credits: